The meaning of Mindstream:

 Our hectic lifestyle combined with lots of distractions can make us feel lost and disconnected from what we know life should be like: having time to enjoy the sunshine and feeling a real connection with our family, friends and neighbours.
 Being reminded about the Mindstream can bring us back to what is really important in life.

-Hi My name is Lisa Baker and I am a naturopath & level 2 yoga teacher.
+Hi My name is Lisa Baker and I am a naturopath & level 2 yoga teacher, trained children's yoga teacher.

 Herbal medicine and yoga are my main focus, but nutrition and massage are an important part of therapy, as are life style changes.
 These combined create a powerful healing environment, allowing you to get back into balance.

-Nutrition is very important part of changes of life style that are often needed to force change.
+Nutrition is very important part of changes of life style that is often needed to force change.

 Our western diet is often not the best for our body and mind.